irisdingbj/proposal/Support HSM with attestation in cert-manager for CA issuers and Self Signed Issuers.md

 package v1alpha3
 import (
 corev1 "k8s.io/api/core/v1"
 metav1 "k8s.io/apimachinery/pkg/apis/meta/v1"
 )

-// ConditionType is the type of a QuoteAttestationCondition

-type ConditionType string
+// ConditionType is the type of a QuoteAttestationCondition type ConditionType string

-// Well-known condition types for certificate requests.

  const (
  // Approved indicates the request was approved and should be issued by the signer.

  AttestationSuccess ConditionType = "Success"

  // Failed indicates the signer failed to issue the certificate.

  AttestationFailed ConditionType = "Failed"

 )
-// QuoteAttestationSpec defines the desired state of QuoteAttestation

-type QuoteAttestationSpec struct {
+// QuoteAttestationSpec defines the desired state of QuoteAttestation type QuoteAttestationSpec struct {

  // Quote to be verified, base64-encoded.

-// +kubebuilder:listType=atomic

  Quote        []byte    `json:"quote"`

-// QuoteVersion used to for generated quote, default is ECDSA quote "3"
+ // QuoteVersion used to for generated quote, default is ECDSA quote "3" QuoteVersion string    `json:"quoteVersion,omitempty"`

-// +kubebuilder:optional
-QuoteVersion string    `json:"quoteVersion,omitempty"`

-//// ServiceID holds the unique identifier(name?) that represents service

  // which is requesting the secret.
  // To be decided whether this should be a SPIFFE trust domain!
  ServiceID    string    `json:"serviceId"`
  // PublicKey for encrypting the secret, hash is part of the quote data,

-// base-64 encoded.

-// +kubebuilder:listType=atomic

  PublicKey    []byte `json:"publicKey"`
  // Signers holds the signer names
   Signers      []string  `json:"signers"`
 }
 // QuoteAttestationCondition describes a condition of a QuoteAttestation object

 type QuoteAttestationCondition struct {

  // type of the condition.
 Known conditions are "Success", and "Failed".
  // A "Success" indicating the attestation request was succeeded and the
  // secret keys have been created.
  // A "Failed" indicating the attestation request was failed for some reason,
  // message holds the additional information about the failure.
  Type           ConditionType `json:"type,omitempty"`
  // state indicates current request state
  // +optional
  State          string `json:"status,omitempty"`
  // message contains a human readable message with details about the request state
  // +optional
  Message        string `json:"message,omitempty"`

-// lastUpdateTime is the time of the last update to this condition
+ // lastUpdateTime is the time of the last update to this condition LastUpdateTime metav1.Time `json:"lastUpdateTime,omitempty"` }

-// +optional

-LastUpdateTime metav1.Time `json:"lastUpdateTime,omitempty"`

-}
 // QuoteAttestationSecret defines the secret get from the Key Management Service

 type QuoteAttestationSecret struct {

  // SecretName represents name of the Secret object (in the same namespace)

  // which contains the secret keys.
 Added only after a successful quote

  // validation.
 The secret may contain several keys and other encrypted data.

  // +optional

  SecretName string `json:"secretName,omitempty"`

  // SecretType defines the internal structure of secret fetched from the

  // Key Management Service, as there might be different formats accordingly.

  // +optional

  SecretType string `json:"secretType,omitempty"`
 }

 // QuoteAttestationStatus defines the observed state of QuoteAttestation

 type QuoteAttestationStatus struct {
  // conditions applied to the request.
 Known conditions are "Success", and "Failed".
  // +optional
  Condition  QuoteAttestationCondition            `json:"condition,omitempty"`
  // Secret fetched after the request has been processed successfully
  // +optional

  Secret     map[string]QuoteAttestationSecret    `json:"secret,omitempty"`
 }

-//+kubebuilder:object:root=true

-//+kubebuilder:subresource:status

 // QuoteAttestation is the Schema for the quoteattestations API

 type QuoteAttestation struct {

  metav1.TypeMeta   `json:",inline"`

  metav1.ObjectMeta `json:"metadata,omitempty"`

  Spec   QuoteAttestationSpec   `json:"spec,omitempty"`

  Status QuoteAttestationStatus `json:"status,omitempty"`
 }

-//+kubebuilder:object:root=true

 // QuoteAttestationList contains a list of QuoteAttestation

 type QuoteAttestationList struct {

  metav1.TypeMeta `json:",inline"`

  metav1.ListMeta `json:"metadata,omitempty"`

  Items           []QuoteAttestation `json:"items"`

 }
 ```